 (b) The frequency of the behavior.

-"Decision making" means your ability and actual performance in making everyday decisions about tasks or activities of daily living.
-The department determines whether you are:
+"Decision making" means your ability to make, and actual performance in making, everyday decisions about tasks or activities of daily living in the last seven days before the assessment.
+The department determines whether you were:

-(a) Independent: Decisions about your daily routine are consistent and organized; reflecting your lifestyle, choices, culture, and values.
+(a) Independent: Decisions about your daily routine were consistent and organized; reflecting your lifestyle, choices, culture, and values.

-(b) Modified independence/difficulty in new situations: You have an organized daily routine, are able to make decisions in familiar situations, but experience some difficulty in decision making when faced with new tasks or situations.
+(b) Modified independence/difficulty in new situations: You had an organized daily routine, were able to make decisions in familiar situations, but experienced some difficulty in decision making when faced with new tasks or situations.

-(c) Moderately impaired/poor decisions; unaware of consequences: Your decisions are poor and you require reminders, cues and supervision in planning, organizing and correcting daily routines.
-You attempt to make decisions, although poorly.
+(c) Moderately impaired/poor decisions; unaware of consequences: Your decisions were poor and you require reminders, cues and supervision in planning, organizing and correcting daily routines.
+You attempted to make decisions, although poorly.

-(d) Severely impaired/no or few decisions: Decision making is severely impaired; you never/rarely make decisions.
+(d) Severely impaired/no or few decisions: Decision making was severely impaired; you never/rarely made decisions.